jadelottie1/hello-world/README.md

 # hello-world
-Just another repository
+My name is Jade
-My name is Jade and I love telling stories, where you can choose the ending.
+I love telling stories, where you can choose the ending.